mouyse/digitalocean-terraform/README.md

 #### 3. terraform refresh

 In case you would want to refresh the current terraform plan, you can use `terraform refresh <<YOUR ARGUMENTS>>`

+Refresh could be needed under scenario where the tflstate file would've gotten corrupted or lost, or due to any other reason as well.